Employment Law Claims in Northridge

 race, religion, sexual orientation, pregnancy and age.

-If you believe you were treated unfairly in your work environment do not hesitate to contact K2 Employment Law Group.
+If you believe you were treated unfairly in your work environment do not hesitate to contact K2 Employment Law.
 Our Granada Hills employment law attorney is here to assist you, call us today for a consultation.

 What to Expect from the Employment Complaint Process